akdavis83/ProtoX/depends/README.md

     gmake

-### Alpine

-    apk add bash build-base cmake curl make patch

-Skip the following packages if you don't intend to use the GUI and will build with [`NO_QT=1`](#dependency-options):

-    apk add bison linux-headers samurai pkgconf python3

-To build dependencies for the current arch+OS:

-    make

-## Configuring Bitcoin Core
+## Configuring Quantum Coin Core

-**When configuring Bitcoin Core, CMake by default will ignore the depends output.** In order for it to pick up libraries, tools, and settings from the depends build, you must specify the toolchain file.
+**When configuring Quantum Coin Core, CMake by default will ignore the depends output.** In order for it to pick up libraries, tools, and settings from the depends build, you must specify the toolchain file.
 In the above example for Ubuntu, a file named `depends/x86_64-pc-linux-gnu/toolchain.cmake` will be created.
-To use it during configuring Bitcoin Core:
+To use it during configuring Quantum Coin Core:

     cmake -B build --toolchain depends/x86_64-pc-linux-gnu/toolchain.cmake